 To strengthen their coverage and optimised cost, operators can deploy NB-IOT along with the existing LTE infrastructure, to attain deeper in-building or underground coverage.
 Although, the coverage boost in NB-IoT comes at the expense of Quality of Service.

 The device manufacturer needs to stimulate various RF scenarios which include remote areas, underground installation and other industrial environment.
 This is paramount as RF conditions are quite unique in each use case scenario.
-Once, the IIOT network established, the service provider needs to perform field test to ensure the simulated results which are aligned with real-time conditions.
+Once, the IIOT network established, the service provider needs to perform a field tests to ensure the simulated results are aligned with real-time conditions.
 These results provide the necessary parameters which allow optimizing network coverage as well as ensure optimal Quality of Service (QoS).

-NB-IoT holds a great potential in rapidly expanding in Industrial IOT.
+NB-IoT holds great potential in rapidly expanding in Industrial IOT.
 However, the success of NB-IoT devices depend significantly on various elements across the value chain viz. network design, OEMs, device manufacturer and service providers.
 A collective effort will likely to address key challenges in terms of battery life and network coverage.
 Moreover, performing field tests enable to assess the actual performance of the network, which is essential for the function IoT network.
 Thus, collaborative and joint efforts within the ecosystem will lead to the success of NB-IOT which in turn enhances coverage and seamless connectivity.

 NB-IOT is characterised by enhanced indoor coverage, support number of low throughput devices, low delay sensitivity, low power consumption, optimised network architecture, and is ultra-cost efficient.